wendell-hom/human_action_recognition/video_har/README.md

 ```

 To avoid numerical underflow and overflow, batchnorm and softmax layers retained the original 32-bit floating point dtype.
 This change was most useful for the Deep 3D CNN ResNeXt-101 model which could have fit mini-batch size of 37 in memory on a RTX Titan card with 24 GB of memory.
-Turning on mixed-precision allowed up to a mini-batch size of 80 and significantly reduce runtime from 11+ hrs down to 3 hrs for one epoch (just the training examples, validation was run separtely)
+Turning on mixed-precision allowed up to a mini-batch size of 80 and significantly reduce runtime from 11+ hrs down to 3 hrs for one epoch (just the training examples, validation was run separately)

 ## Issues

-Tensorflow 2.1 + Keras had a memory leak (which is now fixed with ).
+* Tensorflow 2.1 + Keras had a [memory leak](https://github.com/tensorflow/tensorflow/issues/37515) (which is now fixed with  ) but might require manually building tensorflow libraries which may be difficult due to dependencies.
+Currently using conda install tensorflow-gpu.
-Tensorflow 2.2 now has the fix, but training seemed slower by a few hrs per epoch when I tried it.
+* Tensorflow 2.2 now has the fix, but training seemed slower by a few hrs per epoch when I tried it.
-Currently working around the memory issue by allocating 1.4 TB of disk space as swap.
+* Currently working around the memory issue by allocating 1.4 TB of disk space as swap.
+(200-300 GBs is not enough and fills up overnight)

 ## Results of Validation Set